 From my Gen Junkie perspective, Target is hitting the nail on the head with this new grocery strategy.
-All the Millennials in our office seem to love their granola and yogurt for breakfast, with fruits, vegetables and other healthy organic snacks munched on during the course of the day.
+All the Millennials in our office seem to love their granola and yogurt for breakfast, with fruits, vegetables, and other healthy organic snacks munched on during the course of the day.
 And Target isn’t wrong about the Millennial alcohol preference either.
-Craft beers aren’t just consumed, they’re also a popular topic of discussion on a daily basis.
+Craft beers aren’t just consumed—they’re also a popular topic of discussion on a daily basis.

 Target has also said they’ll be catering to young families.
 At the moment, most of these young families are headed by Gen Xers who will be doing their research before heading out to do some shopping.
 As an Xer parent, I make a point of doing a little web surfing before I head out to do my shopping, checking out all the online deals and making sure the items I’m going to pick up are in-stock.
 We appreciate even just the simple fact of knowing what stores have and what stores don’t, so we can plan accordingly.
-As a skeptical Xer, an ad or special product might bring me into the store, but if something looks wrong, hints of a scam, or is oversold I’ll head right out the door.
-As long as you are transparent and answer all our Xer questions, it will keep our BS-o-meter at the minimum!
+As a skeptical Xer, an ad or special product might bring me into the store, but if something looks wrong, hints of a scam, or is oversold, I’ll head right out the door.
+As long as you are transparent and answer all our Xer questions, it will keep our BS-o-meter on the low end!

 So the question is, will Target customize the shopping experience so much for Millennials that it turns away loyal shoppers of other generations?
-Or will this be a cool new trend that not only saves consumers time and money, but also makes Target the first stop shop for all generations?
+Or will this be a cool new trend that not only saves consumers time and money, but also makes Target the one-stop shop for all generations?
 We’ll wait and see!